stas-sl/realtime-collaboration-resources/README.md

 * https://github.com/Operational-Transformation/ot.js [JavaScript] - Operational Transformation Implementation (for text)
 * https://github.com/automerge/automerge [JavaScript] - Automerge is a library of data structures for building collaborative applications in JavaScript
 * https://github.com/automerge/trellis [JavaScript] - Trellis is a Trello clone built as an Electron desktop application.
 We built Trellis to demo MPL, a distributed persistence library that allows developers to build collaborative applications that are realtime, offline, and network partition tolerant.
 Uses [automerge](https://github.com/automerge/automerge) library
+* https://github.com/Webstrates/Webstrates [JavaScript] - With Webstrates, webpages become collaboratively editable in real-time.
+Changes to the Document Object Model (DOM) of a page persist and are synchronised to all connected clients of the same page using Operational Transformation through ShareDB.
+* https://github.com/Webstrates/Codestrates [JavaSctipt] - Codestrates is a literate computing approach to developing interactive software inspired by interactive notebooks such as Jupyter notebook.
+However, in Codestrates, real-time collaboration is built in, it is possible to create stand-alone applications with persistent state, and to reprogram the functionality of the environment it self.
 * https://github.com/goodow/realtime-operation
 * https://github.com/marcelklehr/changesets
 * https://github.com/hivejs